-However, some in the crypto community were skeptical and called for an official audit to see if Tether really had the fiat reserves they claimed to have.
+However, some in the crypto community were skeptical and called for an official audit to see if Tether really had the fiat reserves it claimed to have.

 Stablecoins are an attempt by crypto companies to offer the benefits of both worlds to holders.
 These coins are usually backed either by a fiat currency like the US Dollar or Pound Sterling or by any traditional assets like government bonds, commodities, etc.

-Stablecoins usually are targeted towards traditional mind-set users who want to explore the crypto realm without taking any serious risks.
+Stablecoins usually are targeted toward traditional mindset users who want to explore the crypto realm without taking any serious risks.
 Off late, the popularity of stablecoins is on the rise with giant business corporations choosing them as their native tokens.

 JPMorgan, for instance, launched its stablecoin JPM Coin to facilitate cross-border transactions.
 Similarly, Facebook is also ready to launch its native stablecoin for payments.

-The report stated, Samsung is among the biggest smartphone manufacturers in the world, with a presence in almost every country on the planet.
+The report stated that Samsung is among the biggest smartphone manufacturers in the world, with a presence in almost every country on the planet.
 On the other hand, social media giant Facebook has a user base of over 2.3 billion.
-These humongous numbers are enough to understand the potential of their foray into crypto and blockchain space.
+These humongous numbers are enough to understand the potential of their foray into the crypto and blockchain space.